AbhishekGupta1212/agile-wheel-3721/README.md

 <h1><a href="https://agile-wheel-3721.netlify.app/">Meta Trends</a></h1>
 <h2>About</h2>
-<h3>Its an E-commerce websit used for shopping fashion outlfits.It was build within a span of 5 days.</h3>
+<h3>Its an E-commerce websit used for shopping fashion outfits built within a span of 5 days.</h3>
 <h2>Tech Stacks used:</h2>
 <ul>
 <li>HTML</li>